 4. “U.S. Identity Theft: The Stark Reality” report by GIACT found that losses from identity theft cases cost $502 billion in 2019 and increased 42% to $712 billion in 2020.
 Another interesting fact is that the highest percentage of consumers who were victimized in 2020 were between 35 and 44 years of age and accounted for 30% of all identity theft victims.

-5. The most common types of identity theft in 2020 was government documents or benefits fraud with 406375 reports, followed by 393207 cases and Loan or lease fraud and other identity theft with 558119 reports.
+5. The most common types of identity theft in 2020 were government documents or benefits fraud with 406375 reports, followed by 393207 cases, and loan or lease fraud and other identity theft with 558119 reports.

 6. By 2025, the US is expected to reach $12.5 billion in card fraud losses.

 7. Organisations with set fraud prevention programs reduced their fraud attack response expenses by 42% and their remedy expenses by 17% compared to Organisations without these measures in place.